The Fields

 As the audience is invited to see the world through the eyes of a child, there are moments of fearful fancy and childhood terrors such as the darkness beneath the bed or the slightly ajar closet door which are deftly executed to induce quiet chills.
 The titular fields surrounding the house take on a sinister quality as Steven (Joshua Ormand) explores them against his grandparents wishes.
 Stealthy point of view camera shots stalk through the imposing rows of corn and the emphasis on sound to create an eerie atmosphere is key throughout these moments.
 Autumnal scenery underpins the idea of change in society at the time, and the sense of loss and grief people felt.

-The grandparents house highlights their simple lives as farming folk; it is cosy and lived-in, but during the night it takes on a creepy atmosphere, fuelled by Steven’s imagination.
-The grandmother is something of a horror fan and she’s often glimpsed watching old horror films on TV, including Carnival of Souls and Night of the Living Dead.
+The grandparents, farming folk, live in a cosy house in the middle of nowhere.
+During the night it takes on a creepy atmosphere, fuelled by Steven’s imagination.
+The grandmother (the wonderful Cloris Leachman) is a horror fan and she’s often glimpsed watching old horror films on TV, including Carnival of Souls and Night of the Living Dead.
 At one point she is chastised by her husband for letting Steven watch them with her.
 The films she watches are now considered to have socio-political commentaries that considered the unrest and turmoil in society at the time.
 These films also seem to inspire Steven’s imagination, as shortly after he sees Carnival of Souls, he wanders around a deserted funfair that seems to be situated somewhere beyond the cornfields.
 Again, because we see things from his point of view, we can’t be sure if the terrors he encounters there are real or the product of his imagination.

-Naturalistic conversations and the banter of the family flesh out already believable characters.
+Naturalistic conversations and the banter of the family flesh out already believable and likeable characters.
 Domesticity mingles with real life horror - highlighted in the scene where Steven and his grandmother are discussing what to have for dinner as they also chat about how her brother died - delving into those moments when children first begin to realise that death is part of life.
-Weighty issues such as race are tackled with the introduction of the grandmother’s sister’s partner.
-This throws light on the attitudes of ordinary folk at the time, and as they’re presented to us from Steven’s colour-blind perspective, they remain objective.
+Social issues such as racism are tackled with the introduction of the grandmother’s sister’s partner.
+This throws light on the attitudes of the time, and as they’re presented to us from Steven’s colour-blind perspective, they remain objective.
 An almost Lynchian scene unfolds when Steven and his grandparents visit his disabled great aunt, complete with flashing light bulbs and the sight of the grandfather taking his teeth out at the dinner table.
 Of course these moments are all benign, but the way they’re shot - from Steven’s naïve and inquisitive vantage point - renders them weird and unsettling.
 Things become increasingly nightmarish when Steven wonders into the dark and cluttered basement and meets his great aunt’s grown children playing in the dark.
-They obviously have learning difficulties and while they’re presented in a slightly off kilter way (again, as Steven sees them), the film does manage to highlight the plight of such individuals and how society treated them in the late Sixties, early Seventies - hidden away from the world as matter a fact as you like.
+They are obviously living with severe learning disabilities and while they’re presented in a slightly off kilter way (again, as Steven sees them, with his lack of understanding and naivety), the film does manage to highlight the plight of disabled people at this time, particularly in tiny rural communities where help and assistance were not always available - essentially hidden away from the world.
+It's a moment that is as moving as it is harrowing

 The performances are all uniformly strong, particularly those of Bev Appleton and Cloris Leachman as the grandparents.
-Even Tara Reid impresses as the frustrated Bonnie who uses alcohol to cope with her unhappy home-life.
+Tara Reid also impresses as the frustrated Bonnie who self-medicates with alcohol in order to cope with her unhappy life.